Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

 ## FAQ Conditional Responses

-The FAQ Conditional Responses feature allows you to provide dynamic responses to FAQs so that you can provide personalized, context-aware responses to your users.
+The feature allows you to define rules for different responses to FAQs depending on specific conditions.
+It helps you handle complex scenarios while giving users more relevant, context-aware answers.

-### How Do Conditional Responses Work?
+### How Conditional Responses Work

 When the conditional responses are present, it works as follows: